-- 1. Understand basics of Python programming, Decision Making and Functions in Python, Object Oriented Programming using Python. - 2.
-To introduce to a personal computer and its basic peripherals, the process of assembling a personal computer, installation of system software like MS Windows, Linux and the required device drivers.
+- Basics of Python programming, Decision Making and Functions in Python, Object Oriented Programming using Python. - To introduce to a personal computer and its basic peripherals, the process of assembling a personal computer, installation of system software like MS Windows, Linux and the required device drivers.